Skip to main content

 Reconciling against the vendor’s own dashboard

 Where to look in Intercom’s own dashboard: In Intercom, open the Inbox and apply a filter on conversation rating set to the negative scores (1-2★), date range last 30 days.
 That gives you the same list of conversations.
 The Reports → Customer satisfaction view shows the negative share and lets you click through to the underlying threads and read each remark.
-Why the Vortex IQ value may legitimately differ:
+Why the Vortex IQ value may legitimately differ: Cross-connector reconciliation: when negatives cluster on delivery, refund, or stock, pivot to the cross-platform cards, Complaints on Out-of-Stock SKUs and Support Spike on Failed Payments, to see whether a commerce or payment problem is generating the bad scores.
+For divergence investigations, use Vortex Mind.

 Known limitations / merchant FAQs

 Q: How often does Negative-Rated Conversations update?
 The card refreshes on the standard data refresh (typically every 30-60 minutes).
-New negative ratings appear as a fresh row once the customer submits them — which may be hours after the conversation closed.
+New negative ratings appear as a fresh row once the customer submits them, which may be hours after the conversation closed.
 Q: Why does my Intercom rating filter show more or fewer conversations?
 Usually the negative threshold (1-2★ vs a 3-point scale), tag-based grouping differences, or the rating-date vs conversation-date basis at the window edge.
 Match those before assuming a mismatch.
-Q: The clustering alert fired but the tags look unrelated — what now?
+Q: The clustering alert fired but the tags look unrelated, what now?
 Check tagging discipline.
 If agents tag inconsistently, the grouping is noisy.
 Tighten your tag taxonomy (see Top Topics) so concentration is meaningful, then re-read the card.
 Q: Can I customise the alert threshold?
 Yes.
-The >5-on-one-tag trigger is configurable per profile in the Sensitivity tab.
+The >5-on-one-tag trigger is configurable per profile in the Alert Rules tab.
 Lower it if Blitz wants to catch emerging issues earlier, or raise it during high-volume sale periods to reduce noise.

 Tracked live in Vortex IQ Nerve Centre